sjanel/coincenter/INSTALL.md

 This project can be easily built with [cmake](https://cmake.org/).

-The minimum tested version is cmake `3.15`.
+The minimum tested version is cmake `3.15`, but it's recommended that you use the latest available one.

 #### cmake build options